 Georgia State University continues to expand its Signature Learning Experiences through the Women Lead program offered in the J. Mack Robinson College of Business.
-Women Lead was designed to empower female students and prepare them for leadership opportunities across various sectors of the economy.
-Beginning in their sophomore year and following students through graduation and beyond, the program engages students through active learning in the classroom, developing mentoring relationships, and organizing and leading programs on campus.
+Women Lead empowers female students and prepares them for leadership opportunities across various sectors of the economy.
+Beginning in their sophomore year and following students through graduation and beyond, the program engages students through learning in the classroom, developing mentoring relationships, and organizing and leading programs on campus.

-The Partnership Initiative Grants were designed for faculty interested in developing, or further developing, a comparative research partnership with faculty from our sister institutions in both Hong Kong and South Africa.
+The Partnership Initiative Grants support faculty interested in developing or further developing a comparative research partnership with faculty from our sister institutions in Hong Kong and South Africa.
 The primary goal of this initiative is to build internationally recognized scholarly strength by comparing understandings of urban context, policies and challenges in three different national environments.